Samaritan (film): Plot

-Twenty five years later, thirteen-year-old Sam Cleary tries his best to help his mother with their financial crisis, and, after being threatened with eviction, he accepts a job from a gang headed by Reza.
-The plan goes awry and Reza tries to blame Sam, but the real gang leader, Cyrus, is impressed and personally gives Sam $110.
-Reza and his friends later attack Sam as payback but are stopped by Joe Smith, a garbage collector who lives in an apartment across from Sam's.
+Twenty five years later, thirteen-year-old Sam Cleary tries his best to help his mother Tiffany with their financial crisis, and, after being threatened with eviction, he accepts a job from a gang headed by Reza.
+The plan goes awry, and Reza tries to blame Sam, but the real gang leader, Cyrus, is impressed.
+Reza and his friends later attack Sam as payback but are stopped by Joe Smith, a garbage collector.
 Joe displays super-strength in fighting off the gang members, and Sam suspects that he is Samaritan.
-Meanwhile, Cyrus locates Nemesis' hammer at a police station and sets himself up as the new Nemesis, sparking riots and chaos throughout the city, using EMP grenades to blackout and disrupt the city infrastructure.
+Meanwhile, Cyrus locates Nemesis' hammer at a police station and sets himself up as the new Nemesis, sparking chaos throughout the city.

 After Sam confronts him, Joe denies that he is Samaritan, but Reza - still looking for revenge - hits him with his car.
-Joe is badly injured but heals before Sam's eyes, overheating so much he has to be cooled down in a cold shower and by eating ice cream.
-Joe and Sam build a friendship, while at the same time Cyrus invites Sam to work with his gang.
+Joe is badly injured but heals before Sam's eyes.
+Joe and Sam build a friendship, while at the same time, Cyrus invites Sam to work with his gang.
 However, Sam is disturbed when he witnesses their violent activities.